Montyro/Montyro/README.md

 :world_map: I'm Co-founder of [VooyAI](https://vooyai.com/), an AI-powered travel discovery app.
-:duck: And Co-Founder of [Quackmate](https://quackmate.com), an AI-powered social network manager that creates and publishes content automatically.
+🦆 And Co-Founder of [Quackmate](https://quackmate.com), an AI-powered social network manager that creates and publishes content automatically.
 <!--
 **Montyro/Montyro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.